appium/appium-xcuitest-driver/docs/real-device-config.md

 > **Note**
 > Generic builds with `CODE_SIGNING_ALLOWED=NO` are available for each version tag at https://github.com/appium/WebDriverAgent/releases.
 > It is recommended to sign packages with a wildcard (`*`) provisioning profile.
 Such profiles require a paid Apple Developer account.
-In a free account case, you may need to update bundle id properly.
+In a free account case, you may need to update bundle id properly before building the WebDriverAgent package.

 ### Finding WebDriverAgent project root on the local file system